NSO-developer/single-instance-container-example/README.md

 # Containerized NSO Example
-This is a example for running NSO in Official Container with recommended best practices
+This is a example for running NSO in Official Container with recommended best practices.
+This example act as the base framwork for the HA, HARAFT and the LSA Containerized NSO example.
+At the same time, we will also use this as base framwork for NID migration to Containerized NSO.

 ## Useage